syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the controls such as syncfusion button,split button,dropdown list,toggle button,gallery,custom controls in the subgroup of the ribbon tab .
+Specifies the controls such as Syncfusion button, split button, dropdown list, toggle button, gallery, custom controls in the subgroup of the ribbon tab .